 Visitors should be able to learn 3 things within 5 seconds:

 When they make it to your landing page, they should quickly know what your campaign is about, why they should care, and what the next step is that they should take to help.

 In a high-speed, short-attention, social media world, it’s important to communicate quickly with visitors to your campaign page in order to grab and keep their attention.
 It’s the only way you’ll have a chance to convince them to donate.
 So as soon as someone visits your campaign page, make sure they can quickly figure out what your fundraising campaign is all about, why they should want to help, and how they can donate.

 You’ll do this by including a compelling benefit-driven headline, a short video explaining your project, and donate button at the top of your campaign page.
 We’ll talk more about that later.

 Now let’s talk about your landing page design.

 Effective Landing Page Design

-Remember, the main goal of your campaign page is to persuade people to take action in the form of donating, or at the very least sharing your campaign on social media, which you’ll do by keeping things simple, focused and emotionally compelling.
+Remember, the main goal when creating a campaign page is to persuade people to take action in the form of donating, or at the very least sharing your campaign on social media, which you’ll do by keeping things simple, focused and emotionally compelling.

 We have a whole blog post just about the design elements of a landing page over here, but these quick tips will get you well on your way to creating a great and effective landing page.

-Keeping your campaign page simple starts with minimizing the number of distractions on your page.
+Creating a campaign page that is simple starts with minimizing the number of distractions on your page.